hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 #### AU Core Capability Statements
 The [AU Core Requester CapabilityStatement](CapabilityStatement-au-core-requester.html) defines the conformance requirements and expectations of an [AU Core Requester](ActorDefinition-au-core-actor-requester.html) actor responsible for initiating queries for information from an [AU Core Responder](ActorDefinition-au-core-actor-responder.html).
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU Core Requester are defined in this capability statement.

 The [AU Core Responder CapabilityStatement](CapabilityStatement-au-core-responder.html) defines the conformance requirements and expectations of an [AU Core Responder](ActorDefinition-au-core-actor-responder.html) actor responsible for providing responses to queries submitted by an [AU Core Requester](ActorDefinition-au-core-actor-requester.html).
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU Core Responder are defined in this capability statement.
-An AU Core Responder declares conformance to this list of capbilities based on the resource types and interactions it implement.
+An AU Core Responder declares conformance to this list of capabilities based on the resource types and interactions it implement.

 #### Profile Only Support
 A system that represent digital health information using the content models of AU Core profiles without the expectation to implement any AU Core interactions can declare Profile Only Support to one or more AU Core profiles.